Graph theoretical approach to conformal correlators: The conformal squid: A determinant

 Considering the matrix with elements the edge weights $w_{ij}$ of the graph, we will be particularly interested in its determinant.
 One can see that the conformal transformation \eqref{general_conf_transform_of_weights_Jacobson} can be written in matrix form as

-with $W,W'$ the corresponding matrix forms of the weights and $U$ the diagonal matrix with elements the exponentials of the conformal factors, i.e. $U_{ii} := e^{u(v_i)}$.
-This, in turn, implies that the determinant's transformation relation is
+with $W$ and $W'$ the corresponding matrix forms of the weights and $U$ the diagonal matrix with elements the exponentials of the conformal factors, i.e., \be U_{ii} := e^{u(v_i)} . \ee This, in turn, implies that the determinant's transformation relation is

 which may be written equivalently as